 Reset Rate Notes will initially bear interest at the Initial Rate of Interest until (but excluding) the First Reset Date.
 On the First Reset Date, the Second Reset Date (if applicable) and each Subsequent Reset Date (if any) thereafter, the interest rate will be reset to the sum of the applicable Mid-Swap Rate and the Reset Margin as determined by the Calculation Agent on the relevant Reset Determination Date (each such interest rate, a "Subsequent Reset Rate"), all as further described in Condition 4(b).

-Floating Rate Notes will bear interest determined separately for each Series as follows:
+Floating Rate Notes will bear interest determined separately for each Series on the basis of a reference rate appearing on the agreed screen page of a commercial quotation service.